 After earning a PhD in physical chemistry at Caltech in 1954, Moore conducted postdoctoral research in the Applied Physics Laboratory at Johns Hopkins University in Maryland.
 He moved back to the West Coast in 1956 when he was offered a position by William Shockley, the coinventor of the transistor who had recently formed Shockley Semiconductor, the company that gave birth to California’s Silicon Valley.

 Less than a year later, Moore and a group of other scientists and engineers left Shockley and formed Fairchild Semiconductor, a pioneer in the manufacturing of transistors and integrated circuits.
 Under Moore’s leadership, Fairchild made contributions to the development of the metal oxide semiconductor (MOS) field-effect transistor, the kind of transistor still used today as chip components.

 In 1968 Moore and integrated circuit inventor Robert Noyce founded Intel Corporation, which would become the largest manufacturer of silicon microchips in the world.
 Moore began as Intel’s executive vice president and rose to become its CEO and chairman of the board.

 Over the years he became an elder statesman for the semiconductor industry, founding organizations and making representations to government.
 In the late 1990s and 2000s, Moore and his wife, Betty, increasingly turned their attention to philanthropic pursuits, supporting scientific education and research and conservation of the environment through the Gordon and Betty Moore Foundation.

-During Innovation Day 2004, Moore also received the SCI Perkin Medal, recognized as one of the highest honors in applied chemistry in the United States.
+That same year, Moore received the SCI Perkin Medal, recognized as one of the highest honors in applied chemistry in the United States and presented during the Science History Institute’s annual Innovation Day.
 The National Inventors Hall of Fame inductee was also the recipient of the Institute’s 2001 Othmer Gold Medal and was included in our Scientists You Must Know video series.